Vicki Lensing

-Vicki Lensing (born June 21, 1957) is an American politician who served as a member of the Iowa House of Representatives from 2001 to 2021.
+Vicki S. Lensing (born June 21, 1957) is an American politician who served as a member of the Iowa House of Representatives from 2001 to 2021.

 Education

 Lensing graduated from West High School in 1975 and obtained her Bachelor of Arts from the University of Iowa in 1979.

 Career

 Lensing grew up around her grandparents' family business, Mott's Drug Store.
 She is a co-owner of Lensing Funeral & Cremation Service.
 Lensing was recognized as a Woman of Influence and received the Friend of the Family Farmer Award from the Iowa Farmers Union in 2009.

 Lensing defeated Cathy Kern in a party primary in 2000, then won the general election against Republican Party candidate Paul Heyn.
 She won every subsequent general election unopposed.
 In 2020, Lensing was defeated in the Democratic primary by Christina Bohannan.

 Lensing served on the Environmental Protection committee, the Judiciary committee, the State Government committee, the Government Oversight committee, and the Administration and Regulation Appropriations subcommittees.